retico-team/.github/profile/README.md

 ```
 Then download the example [runner.py](https://github.com/retico-team/.github/blob/main/profile/runner.py) file and run `python runner.py`.
 This sample system is a simple chatbot that uses Retico modules, so ask it a simple question and it should give you an answer!

+## Building your own Modules / System

-For more details about installation and development, click below to watch a tutorial of installing Retico, builing your first system, and how modules and incremental units work.
+For more details about installation and development, click below to watch a tutorial of installing Retico, building your first system, and how modules and incremental units work.

 (hold down on ctrl then click the link to open a new tab)